Keep Your Child’s Brain Safe From Concussions This Summer

 Supervision is essential – Adult supervision is important for any kid activities, whether they are at summer camp or just playing outside on the lawn.
 Make sure there is someone educated about brain injuries present at all times in case your child experiences a serious injury.

 Check the playground – Before you let your kids run wild on a playground or jungle gym, take a look at the surfaces surrounding the equipment and their condition.
-Soft surfaces made of shredded rubber, mulch, or sand can help prevent head injuries.
+Soft Play Equipment and soft surfaces made of shredded rubber, mulch, or sand can help prevent head injuries.
 On the other hand, old or rusting playground equipment could potentially break under the weight of a child and cause serious injury.

 Talk to your child after a fall – You might be afraid of being overbearing, but it is always wise to take a moment to talk to your child after a fall or scrape and make sure they are okay, especially if they hit their head.
 Ask your child how they feel and be sure to be watchful for signs of concussions like headaches or nausea.